SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-01-viking-american-dates.md

 answer "exactly 1000 years, perhaps 6 months more if the trees at L'Anse aux Meadows were really felled in the spring."

-You're still gonna get sent to the principal's office for being a smartass, but it'll be satisfying to know you can prove your answer was _right_, yes?
+You're still gonna get sent to the principal's office for the crime of being a smartass, but it'll be satisfying to know you can prove your answer was _right_, yes?

 ---